Conor72/JDBC-GUI/README.md

 When all fields have valid input and the query is successful the user will be prompted with a popup saying a user has been created and the text fields will all return to empty.

+Integar must be inputted in salary field, otherwise a new user will not be created

 ## Read:
 Next Button and Prev Button browse through list of users on SQL server and display details in text field